facelessuser/Rummage/docs/src/markdown/usage.md

 - Commit, push, and pull request.

-I only speak English, so I do not maintain these.
+I only speak English, so I do not maintain the translations.
 If the UI changes, someone from the community will need to update them appropriately via pull requests or they will remain out of date.

 --8<-- "links.md"